 Another landmark to visit in Berlin is the Victory Column which is a popular roundabout in the city.
 This tower is deceptively tall.
 Visitors can climb the tower but we opted not to after we saw the previous folks who did huffing and puffing on their way out >_<.
 For 3 Euros, you can get up and see a beautiful view of the city but because we were pressed for time (we headed to the airport right after this), we opted to admire the monument from the streets.

 – Places to Eat –

-Ah food.
-The best way to know a city and it’s people intimately is to explore the culinary scene.
-Food tells you a great deal about what kind of people live in the city – what they value and more specially, what kind of lifestyle they lead.
-From the various cafe’s I visited while en-route to my destination, I kept seeing four items in almost all the menus.
+Ah, food.
+The best way to know a city and its people intimately is to explore the culinary scene.
+Food tells you a great deal about what kind of people live in the city – what they value and more especially, what kind of lifestyle they lead.
+From the various cafes I visited while en route to my destination, I kept seeing four items in almost all the menus.
 They were:

 - Homemade mint lemonade